DataDog/integrations-extras/README.md

 For more information about how to build a new integration, please see [the guide at docs.datadoghq.com][4].

-Also see the [`integrations-core` developer documentation][11] for more information on guidelines, tutorials, and metadata.
+Also see the [agent integrations developer documentation][11] for more information on guidelines, tutorials, and metadata.

 ## Community Maintenance